hussain18804/toonify-poc/README.md

-## Train Your StyleGAN2 Using Colab
+## Train Your Own StyleGAN2 Using Colab

 **Various Improvements to make StyleGAN2 more suitible to be trained on Google Colab**